kaust-library-systems/vm_lab/README.md

 vagrant@bookworm:~$
 ```

 You will notice that `vagrant ssh` is quite slow (at last in Windows), and to improve the speed, you can define an entry in your `.ssh/config` with the Vagrant guest.
-See the
+See the [SSH config](docs/vagrant.md#ssh-config) part in the `vagrant.md`

 ### Basic commands